antoniosrferreira/manager.README/README.md

 By outlining my approach and values, I hope to lay a solid foundation for our professional relationship, allowing us to work together efficiently and effectively in pursuit of our company goals.

-Please note that this document is not a substitute for personal interaction but a starting point for our professional relationship.
+Please note that this document is not a substitute for personal interaction!
+Only a starting point for our professional relationship.
 We'll learn more about each other over time.

 ## About Me

-Hello, I'm Bruno.
-I was born in Porto, Portugal, and have since lived in Lisbon and London.
-I'm a father to two wonderful children and a partner to a fantastic woman.
+Hello, I'm Antonio.
+I was born in Lisbon, Portugal, and have since lived mainly in Lisbon & London/around Cambridge.
+I'm a father of 1 wonderful children and a partner to a fantastic woman who is a scientist working with Stem Cells.
+A lot of her work is with Cells but translating complexity into a product that will reach market, so in many ways we describe ourselfs as an "Ops" family!

 Outside of work, my interests are diverse: